hchen98/TFIDF_cosine-similarity-example/README.md

-# cosine-similarity-example
+# TFIDF and Cosine Similarity Example
-Computation of Cosine similarity example through Python, scikit-learn, and NLTK.
+Computation of TFIDF and Cosine similarity example through Python, scikit-learn, and NLTK.